 Thank you.

-But I do think that there is something important, maybe that you know you've missed about why it is uh that the drive-bys are so anxious to decide whether you've got any irrelevance anymore.
+But I do think that there is something important maybe that you've missed about why it is that the drive-bys are so anxious to decide whether you've gotten irrelevance anymore.

-And and that's because you you know, your natural humility, and uh you have some, I know.
+And that's because your natural humility, and you have some, I know.

-And and that is you overlook what it is that you have accomplished and where you find yourself at this stage in your career.
+And that is that you overlook what it is that you have accomplished and where you find yourself at this stage in your career.

-I mean, when you started out in in uh AM radio, it was dead.
+I mean, when you started out in AM radio, it was dead.

 I mean, there was nothing there.

-You have single-handedly uh caused a complete revolution in AM radio to the point where today you have on local stations, national uh syndicated uh talk show hosts, who are all there because you paved the way, and frankly, all of them are going to themselves got it.
+You have single-handedly caused a complete revolution in AM radio to the point where today you have on local stations, national syndicated talk show hosts who are all there because you paved the way.

-You know, I mean that they you know look to you and go, that's what I want my career to look like someday.
+You know, I mean, they, you know, look to you and go, that's what I want my career to look like someday.

-And and because of where you've gotten, you are whether you intend to or not, and I don't think you intend to, but whether you intend to or not, you are something of a uh of a conservative Republican uh kingmaker, whether you intend that to be the case or not.
+And because of where you've gotten, you are, whether you intend to or not, and I don't think you intend to, but whether you intend to or not, you are something of a conservative Republican kingmaker, whether you intend that to be the case or not.

-I mean, how how many other talk show hosts will routinely have the vice president of the United States on the air?
+I mean, how many other talk show hosts will routinely have the Vice President of the United States on the air?

 Well, that's true.

-I mean, I'm not I'm not gonna deny that.
+I mean, I'm not going to deny that.

 That's why I call this the Limbaugh Institute for Advanced Conservative Studies.

-The objective here, uh when you take the business objectives out, and this is a business, and this is the one thing that nobody uh is the the left or right, when they examine this program, none of them do so in terms of the career aspect of it.
+The objective here, when you take the business objectives out, and this is a business, and this is one thing that nobody is, the left or right, when they examine this program, none of them do so in terms of the career aspect of it.

-They look at me as a political figure who uh who happens to be on the radio while these other political figures are in the newspaper, and some of them are on television, and that's just fine because the longer they go not understanding what I do and how I do it, and by the way, folks, don't worry about it.
+They look at me as a political figure who happens to be on the radio while these other political figures are in the newspaper.

 If the media doesn't make you, they cannot break you.